rudelm/rudelm.github.io/content/post/2016/09/21/installing-mac-os-sierra-10-12-on-a-macbookpro-55-mid-2009/installing-mac-os-sierra-10-12-on-a-macbookpro-55-mid-2009.md

 I've backuped the Macbook and gave the given instructions a try.
 Instead of reinstalling everything I only updated from El Capitan to Sierra.
 After the first restart, the Macbook shut down, as it didn't found a valid boot partition.

-So I rebooted again to the patched installation media and ran the proposed &#8222;macOS Post Install...".
+So I rebooted again to the patched installation media and ran the proposed  "macOS Post Install...".
 I've selected my type of Macbook and let it patch.
-Additionally I've ran the &#8222;Force Cache Rebuild" command and rebooted.
+Additionally I've ran the  "Force Cache Rebuild" command and rebooted.

 The Macbook booted to Sierra 🙂 However, the FaceTime camera wasn't detected and I wasn't able to get it working again.
-Since there was a &#8222;Legacy USB Support injector" I think this might cause the problem.
+Since there was a  "Legacy USB Support injector" I think this might cause the problem.
 The FaceTime camera is connected internally over USB so it seems to have some problems.

 I don't think this is a big problem.
 You'll probably get this somehow fixed with a little time and patience.
 However, since I'm running a real Mac hardware (and no Hackintosh), I don't want to fiddle around with such basic hardware problems.